MarcCoquand/functional-typescript-with-class/styleguide.md

 ```typescript
 const createOtherUser = (name: Name, email: Email, password: Password)
 ```
-In `createOtherUser`, feeding the wrong argument is much harder.
+In `createOtherUser`, feeding arguments in the wrong order yields errors.

-For those with a background in functional programming, this method the Typescript equivalent of newtype wrappers in Haskell.
+For those with a background in functional programming, this method is the Typescript equivalent of newtype wrappers in Haskell.

 If you find this approach to be too much boilerplate, you can also use objects as